 Medicare Isn't Just for Seniors: Selling to the Under-65 Market

 Although many agents and insurers market Medicare toward senior citizens, they aren’t the only people covered by this government program.
-In fact, more than eight million Medicare recipients are under the age of 65.
+If fact, more than 7 million Medicare recipients at the end of 2025 were under 65.

 Who’s Eligible for Medicare Under Age 65?